12 Tips for Building a Culture of Interdependence at Work

 The outsourced economy is here to stay.
 As a leader, you may not relish the idea of outsourcing.
 However, the reality is that you may soon need to consider outsourcing.
 When that happens, you will want a workforce that is nimble, adaptable and prepared to participate in your organization at a new level of competitiveness.

-Conversely, your smartest employees right now are developing the skills necessary to become free agents.
+Conversely, your smartest employees right now are developing the skills necessary to become free agents in an outsources economy.
 These motivated, talented people are the last ones you can afford to lose.

 Organizations that partner with their employees and recognize employees as assets will retain those employees when they have the opportunity to become free agents.